Dnemni/MSETScoutingCalculator/README.md

-# Scouting App Visualizer for Blue Alliance API
+# Scouting App Calculator

-Takes information from Blue Alliance and outputs match scores based on year and events.
-Creates and displays a boxplot from the data.
+Takes in scouting data and creates a table based on inputted requirements.